 God is greater than you think He is

 If you want to arrange to have Phil speak to your church or retreat, visit the Contact page and give him a call or an email.
-You’ll have to pay for his transportation and board if you’re outside the Pittsburgh, PA area; any remuneration beyond that is according to what you have and what you are comfortable giving.
+You’ll have to pay for his transportation and board if you’re not within easy driving distance of southeast Massachusetts; any remuneration beyond that is according to what you have and what you are comfortable giving.
 Phil trusts you not to take advantage — or rather, He trusts God to provide for him even if you do take advantage.
 The Body of Christ is not a business, it’s a family.

 (Note: Phil is not a 501(c)(3) or (c)(4) non-profit corporation, he’s a private citizen.
 Donations are not tax-deductible.
 But he can say anything he likes and the government can’t gripe.)